openstack-archive/murano-specs/specs/newton/approved/dependency-driven-resource-deallocation.rst

 just nullify that property since it may cause a contract violation.

 To resolve such collisions it is proposed to explicitly mark such destroyed objects as "destroyed".
+It means setting object's ``destroyed`` attribute to ``True`` and removing the self-reference from it.
 MuranoPL executor will not allow to execute any methods on such objects, however their properties remain accessible (i.e. readable) so any runtime information associated with them may be recovered.
 Destroyed objects will be serialized with the rest of object graph but the json-representation of the object will have a special flag in their class